MrValraven/MrValraven/README.md

 - 🔭 I’m currently working on several websites and in-house tools for [AAUE](https://aaue.pt/)
 - 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on MERN Stack projects
-- 😄 Pronouns: he / him
+- 😄 Pronouns: Any Pronouns
 - ⚡ Fun fact: 3.1415926535 is almost the right radius value to bake a vegan Pi

 <hr>